 There is a gravel trail loop that runs behind the homes on Whisperwood Dr. A small sloped section is paved with asphalt to minimize erosion.

 This trail also leads to the Ann Brunswick Park below Lochmere Lake.
 The trail also leads on to the private Lochmere Golf Course.
+In the park there is a golf frisbee course laid out with 10 posts.

 The only suitable parking area nearby is at the Recreation Club located at 500 Lochmere Drive.
 Residents use the nearby sidewalks and trails to access the Whisperwood Trail.